 Somatropin, Mammalian Derived (soe-ma-TROE-pin, mam-MAY-lee-un dee-RIVED)

 Serostim® and Serostim® LQ promote weight gain and increase physical endurance in people with HIV or AIDS.
-Saizen® is used in children and adults when their bodies do not make enough growth hormone.
-Zorbtive? treats short bowel syndrome (SBS).
+Nutropin®, Nutropin AQ®, and Saizen® are used in children and adults who do not make enough growth hormone.
+Nutropin® and Nutropin AQ® are used in children with growth failure caused by chronic kidney disease, idiopathic short stature, or Turner syndrome.
+Zorbtive® treats short bowel syndrome (SBS).
 This medicine is a human growth hormone.

 There may be other brand names for this medicine.